AndreeaFluerasu/rnd/README.md

     The purpose of the Bitmap Heap Scan node is to organize and sort the row locations before retrieving the actual rows from the table.

     Parallel queries include a Gather or Gather Merge node.

-    Gather Merge node indicated that each process executing the parallel portion of the plan is producing tuples in sorted order, and that the leader is performing an order-preserving merge.
+        > Gather Merge node indicates that each process executing the parallel portion of the plan is producing tuples in sorted order, and that the leader is performing an order-preserving merge.

-    Gather reads tuples from the workers in any convenient order.
+        > Gather reads tuples from the workers in any convenient order.

 ***

     If the query requires joining two or more relations there are 3 join strategies available:

         Nested loop join
-            - The right relation is scanned once for every row found in the left relation
+            > The right relation is scanned once for every row found in the left relation
-            - If the planner decides to optimize the query plan by "materializing" the right relation, it introduces a Materialize node.
+            > If the planner decides to optimize the query plan by "materializing" the right relation, it introduces a Materialize node.
               Its purpose is to store the data retrieved from the right relation in memory.
               This means that the right relation scan is performed only once, even though the nested loop join node may need to access that data multiple times for each row returned by the left relation scan.

         Merge join
-            - Each relation is sorted on the join attributes before the join starts.
+            > Each relation is sorted on the join attributes before the join starts.
-            - The sorting is either done by an index scan node or is an explicit step
+            > The sorting is either done by an index scan node or is an explicit step
-            - The two relations are scanned in parallel and the matching rows are combined to form join rows.
+            > The two relations are scanned in parallel and the matching rows are combined to form join rows.

         Hash join
-            - The right relation is first scanned and loaded into a hash table using its join attributes as hash keys
+            > The right relation is first scanned and loaded into a hash table using its join attributes as hash keys
-            - Next, the left relation si scanned and the join attributes are used as hash key to locate the matching rows in the table.
+            > Next, the left relation si scanned and the join attributes are used as hash key to locate the matching rows in the table.